tdn2nd/demo/README.md

 # Demo
-Deleted All the changes and reviewed
+Deleted All the changes and reviewed and pulled